The Miyawaki Method: Rewilding Perth’s Urban Spaces with the Next Generation

 As her work rewilding city spaces with the Miyawaki method—adapted for Australian landscapes—gained momentum, she noticed another pattern emerging: a growing disconnect between children and the natural world across Perth.
 What began as a mission to restore urban nature gradually expanded to include something more—to help children reconnect with it.

-Dr Grey Coupland of Pocket Forests WA.
+Dr Grey Coupland of Pocket Forests WA, from Murdoch University.

 Her journey began with curiosity, quickly evolving into a hands-on mission to bring biodiversity and connection to urban spaces.

-"I took a deep dive into what a Miyawaki forest is and the history and how the methodology came about.
+"After I saw the post I took a deep dive into what Miyawaki forest are, and their history and how the methodology came about.
 And as I read more, I became more and more intrigued, and it all went from there."

 The Miyawaki forests, or “pocket” forests, are part of a dedicated science program run by the Harry Butler Institute at Murdoch University in Perth.
 Through the program, small pockets of land are transformed into dense, living ecosystems.
 The forests do more than greening the landscape—they’re cooling spaces, rich biodiverse sanctuaries and they have been altered to suit Australia’s unique landscape.